OpenCBM/OpenCBM/opencbm/cbmrpm41/Readme.txt

   (maybe as an idea for the on-demand o65 linker)
 * Using ASCII-2-HEX (PETSCII ?) conversion routines in the 1541
   for parameter passing instead of transferring plain bytes
+* For RPM measurements the block head to look for is measured out with a jitter of 0...1 regarding synchronization to the Byte Ready signal.
+The jitter is 0...2 with a standard  "bvc *"  loop, by precisely adjusting a so named "sync in" area, the jitter could be reduced by one.

 * Possible applications for the high precision timer system